 According to Corwyn Bruce, VP of Technical Services at the Knowledge Centre, the research currently available on post-combustion amine-based carbon capture is insufficient for adequately understanding interactions between amines and flue gases.

 “Long-term testing of amines was quite often limited in duration around the time that BD3 was built.
 The data we have on the behaviour of the amine used on this particular facility does not reflect the accelerated degradation that occurred closer to 3,000 or 4,000 hours of run time.”

 In the presence of the common components and undesirable particulates present in a flue gas stream, amines degrade and must be replaced with fresh amine solution for the capture process to continue optimally.
 Degradation products and operational challenges are unique to each of the different amines in combination with various flue gas streams.
 As such, piloting must adequately emulate the conditions of the final, full-scale process.

-To address this research gap, the Knowledge Centre is in the process of developing a skid – a portable testing apparatus, that is expected to be ready to launch in the fourth quarter of 2020.
-One of the main objectives of the skid is to conduct longer-term monitoring of amine behaviour that will emulate an equivalent environment on a smaller scale.
+To address this research gap, the Knowledge Centre is considering the development of a skid – a portable testing apparatus.
+One of the main objectives of the skid would be to conduct longer-term monitoring of amine behaviour that will emulate an equivalent environment on a smaller scale.
 Knowledge Centre Chemist, Colin Campbell, explains how the project has a completely different focus and approach to how carbon capture systems have traditionally been studied.

 “A lot of the test skids have been used for years to study the energy efficiency of a particular solvent system, but what we’re interested in is how the amine reacts, how it degrades, and how it will behave, in contact with the gas stream.”